Christmas is just around the corner, and it is a great time of joy for most. But for some, the month precludes a time of great stress and angst.

 Some children love to explore, and their curiosity may lead them to rooms of the house you would rather have left alone, such as the bedroom or your study.
 If you want to keep them out, make sure the doors to such areas are closed and earn piece of mind.

-4. Buy Christmas Presents Early
+4. Stress-Free Christmas Shopping Means Buying Early